-If sharing after the salad has been chilled, allow the salad to set at room temperature for about 30 minutes so the fats in the dressing can soften.
+If sharing after the salad has been chilled, allow it to set at room temperature for about 30 minutes so the fats in the dressing can soften.
 Or, dive right in!
-Either way this salad is quite fabulous.
+Either way this salad is quite tasty.

-- This recipe calls for Tamari in the Thai peanut dressing, which is naturally gluten free.
+- Easy Swap: This recipe calls for Tamari in the Thai peanut dressing, which is naturally gluten free.
 However soy sauce can be used if desired.

-- For a spicier Thai peanut noodle salad, share with Sriracha on the side or include up to three teaspoons in the dressing.
+- How Spicy?
+For a spicier Thai peanut noodle salad, share with Sriracha on the side or include up to three teaspoons in the dressing.

-- When soaking the rice noodles, keep an eye on them as they can go from perfection to mush quickly.
+- Noodle Soaking Tip: When soaking the rice noodles, keep an eye on them as they can go from perfection to mush quickly.
 The Kitchn shares helpful tips on soaking rice noodles.

-- This Thai noodle recipe calls for a hefty portion of herbs such as cilantro, Thai basil and mint.
+- Herby or Not: This Thai noodle recipe calls for a hefty portion of herbs such as cilantro, Thai basil and mint.
 They add so much freshness to the salad.
-If you have particular (ie: picky) eaters in your house, share the herbs on the side.
+If you have particular (ie: picky) eaters in your house, share herbs on the side.